Importance of healthcare provider and patient communication

 Before hitting send, take a moment to review your email carefully.
 Check for:

-• Tone and clarity: Ensure that the tone is appropriate and that the message is clear and easy to understand.
+- Tone and clarity: Ensure the tone and message are appropriate and easy to understand.
 Avoid ambiguity that could lead to patients misinterpreting the advice.

-Doing all these can take maybe a minute or two—but if you overthink your messages, you might take a bit longer.
-The benefits still outweigh that time spent, though, especially if you do spot errors!
+Doing all these can take maybe a minute or two, but if you overthink your messages, it might take a bit longer.
+The benefits still outweigh that time spent, especially if you spot errors!

 8. Convey warmth and empathy when communicating